 Winter is a surprisingly great time to visit Crater Lake National Park.
 The view across the lake on a clear winter day is the best on the planet.
 Getting to the park in the winter can be an adventure in itself.
 With rapid weather shifts and deep snow almost any journey into the back country is threatening in a way that gets the adrenaline pumping.
 For those that make the trip around the lake, it’s a world class adventure.
 The variety of things to see and do at the park is limited in the winter.
 The great historic treasures in the park are mostly under the snow.
 There are some fun opportunities for kids if you bring sleds, inner tubes, skis and other equipment.
 Overall, our rating totaled a 7.0 on our scale of 10.
 If you’ve visited the park in the winter, give us your thoughts in the comment box below.

 For more information about winter activities at Crater Lake, check out the winter edition of the park’s newspaper Crater Lake Reflections.
-It also includes a map of the park.
+It also includes a map of the park and here is a large PDF version of the official park map.
+The park also offers this flier about winter trails in the park.
 Check out the Crater Lake Web Cameras for a current view of the Lake (remember the photos will be black at night).
+Also, check out our blog post on driving in winter conditions, to help you get there safely.